 When you decide to start a blog, a lot of people want everything to be perfect before they start.
 They delay launching because they feel like it’s not ready.
 But really, all you need (besides the basic framework) is a name & a logo!

 Logojoy is awesome for this.
 You can enter your blog name & pick a few other logos/symbols that you like, and it’ll create options for you!
 Then you can pick one you like and change up the colours, adjust the layout, etc. After that, you can download for free… or choose the paid option and get a folder full of graphics for social media too!
-It’s a great option for just starting out, and it’s actually where we got the new logo for At The Barricade.
+It’s a great option for just starting out, and it’s actually where we got our original logo for At The Barricade!

 Looking to start your record collection?
 I’ve got a few places online I’d recommend checking to get things going without breaking the bank: